ExploreMapCompareBlogSign in

 Lancaster High: Four in five leave college-ready.
 But suspensions run the state rate.

-Lancaster is a school of real strengths with one number worth interrogating.
-Most rating sites pick a side; we think both belong on the same page.
+Lancaster has real strengths and one number that complicates them.
+Most rating sites show you one or the other.
+Both belong on the same page.

 Scope Score